kscheltema/100-days-of-code/log.md

  **Today's Progress:**  I practised combining functions in fCC.
 In Elixir I build a deck of cards.
  **Thoughts:** Didnt get to peercode today ;(
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+                 ### Day 73 September 07, 2022.
+ **Today's Progress:**  I practised combining functions in fCC.
+In Elixir I practised Pattern Matching section 2 in the Udemy course "The Complete Elixir and Phoenix Bootcamp".
+ **Thoughts:** putting a underscore before a variable tells the compiler that for Pattern Matching the variable is required.
+However the variable will not be used.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.